Archive product

 History of Thames & Hudson

-Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
-The strong conviction of {brand|company} from the very beginning regarding the longevity of books remained in print until 1971.
-In the first year of publication, Albert Einstein's *Out of My Later Years* also appeared, an early indicator of the program's scope.
+Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and achieved the greatest success.
+The strong conviction {brand|company} from the very beginning regarding the durability of books remained in print until 1971.
+In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, an early indicator of the program’s breadth.
 As the list gradually expanded—growing from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
-The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.
+The manufacturing facility remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
 Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
 Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

 After establishing one of the most important publishing houses in Europe, Walter Neurath died in 1967 at the age of 63, less than two decades after founding the company.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
-Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in publishing art books” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
+Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
-Walter's son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
-Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas's daughters, Johanna and Susanna.
+Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
+Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh – Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

-The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”
+The world of art and scholarship thus remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of original book titles, many of which are exclusive collector’s editions.
+Its extensive catalog includes thousands of original titles, many of which are exclusive collector’s editions.

 Manufacturer information